System Design Space

 Gateways

-Branching and synchronization control: path selection, parallelism, event waiting.
+Control branching and synchronization: path choice, parallelism, and event waiting.

-Basic flow: start, tasks, branching and successful completion.
+Core process flow: start, tasks, branching, and successful completion.

 StartReceive OrdertaskCheck Paymentservice taskXORShip GoodsSend RejectionEndpaidfailed